freidamachoi/metabase-bi/docs/metabase/models/COMBINED_INSTALLS_AND_TROUBLE_TICKETS_ENHANCED.md

 **Semantic Type**: **Currency** or **Number**

 **Notes**:
-- Assumes Account Type values are exactly "Residential" and "Business" (case-sensitive)
+- Assumes Account Type values are exactly "Residential", "Business", and "Enterprise" (case-sensitive)
+- Enterprise has the same rate as Business for both Install and Trouble Ticket visit types
 - If Account Type has different values or casing, adjust the conditions accordingly
 - Consider adding error handling if other Account Types exist